-Website Accounts & Access
+Website Accounts and Access

 Contact your area’s content owner to request a new website.
 Include the new site’s name, preferred URL, the assigned content editor (full name and email) and a brief description of the purpose of the website and its intended audience.

 Please note that the University’s WordPress network is for public-facing content.
 If you need a website for internal audiences or one that should only be accessible to a limited group of users, then you will need to consider another option like Google Sites or SharePoint.
 Faculty and staff can create personal sites using Google Sites.
 The University provides MyInvolvement for hosting student organization websites.
-Visit the ITS website for more info.

 Note that if you are temporarily locked out of your website, you will have to wait for the lockout period to clear before you will be able to reset your password successfully.
 That’s why it’s important to reset your password BEFORE you get locked out.
-Remaining login attempts are clearly displayed on the login page.
+The remaining login attempts are clearly displayed on the login page.

 Content editors can request access to view their website’s reports by contacting their area’s content owner.
 Once you’ve been granted access, sign in at https://analytics.google.com/ with your MyGeorgiaSouthern credentials.
 Learn more about how to use Google Analytics.

-Functionality & Features
+Functionality and Features

 Yes, DisplayBuddy Slideshow is a tool all sites have access to: